What metrics and KPIs do the experts use to measure UX effectiveness?

 • Those who respond with a score of 7 or 8 are called ‘passive’.
 They are happy with your service but have no real loyalty to you therefore will likely stray.

 • Finally there are the ‘detractors’, customers who responded with a score of 0 to 6.
-These are unhappy people who don’t want to see your product ever again.
+These are unhappy people who don’t want to see your product again.

-The final NPS score is then calculated by subtracting the percentage of customers who are detractors from the percentage of customers who are promoters.
+The final NPS score is calculated by subtracting the percentage of customers who are detractors from the percentage of customers who are promoters.
 Promoters – Detractors = NPS.

 SUPR-Q: Standardized User Experience Percentile Rank Questionnaire